Professor David Roberts

 David Roberts has taught at the universities of Bristol, Oxford, Kyoto, Osaka and Worcester, and in 2008/09 he was the inaugural holder of the John Henry Newman Chair at Newman University College, Birmingham.
 He has written extensively about seventeenth and eighteenth-century drama and literature.
 In 2010 his study of the actor Thomas Betterton was published by Cambridge University Press and short-listed for the Theatre Library Association's George Freedley Award.

-In the same year his revised edition of Defoe's "A Journal of the Plague Year" appeared in the Oxford World's Classics series.
+In the same year his revised edition of Defoe's 'A Journal of the Plague Year' appeared in the Oxford World's Classics series.
 This article explores the principles of annotation used in the edition.
 David has written more about the edition in two posts on the OUP blogspace: Writing Disasters and Daniel Defoe, Londoner.
-His edition of the catalogue of Thomas Betterton's book and picture collection, "Pinacotheca Bettertonaeana", is published by The Society for Theatre Research in 2013.
+His edition of the catalogue of Thomas Betterton's book and picture collection, 'Pinacotheca Bettertonaeana', was published by The Society for Theatre Research in 2013.
+Recently published by Cambridge University Press, Restoration Plays and Players, investigates the context and 'life cycle' of Restoration plays, from original source to modern revival.
 Studies of Thomas Killigrew’s managerial career and of ethics and theatrical biography are forthcoming.
-His latest project, Restoration Plays and Players, is under contract for publication by Cambridge University Press.

 He has contributed talks for BBC Radio 3 and 4, lectured at the Chichester Festival Theatre and written numerous programme essays for the Royal Opera House, Covent Garden.
 David is a board member for the HE Academy English Subject Centre, a Fellow of the HEA and of the English Association.
 He sat on the board of the National Academy of Writing from 2008-11.
 David also serves as a staff governor at Birmingham City University.
 In 2013 he was awarded a National Teaching Fellowship by the HEA.